kiratech/labs/Workshops/AI/04-Agents-and-RAG/README.md

 ---

 ## 5. Environment Setup

-This lab assumes that Python is already installed, the repository kiratech/labs is accessible, and Git is properly configured on your local machine.
 As in the previous lab, in order to execute this laboratory, you will be asked to install a set of tools common in Agent engineering field.

 ### 5.1 Create a virtual environment